Skip to main contentScroll Top

 The northern zone

-You will pass by some ruins that can be seen from the side of the road, including one chedi surrounded by elephant sculptures (Wat Sorasak), a common figure at the time.
+You will pass by some ruins that can be seen from the side of the road, including a chedi surrounded by elephant sculptures (Wat Sorasak), a common figure at the time.

 wat sorasak sukhothai